libxsmm/libxsmm/documentation/tensorflow.md

 export http_proxy=http://proxy.domain.com:911
 ```

 If the build step of any of the Bazel commands goes wrong, `-s --verbose_failures` can be used (`-s` shows the full command of each of the build steps).
 For non-production code such as for debug purpose, TensorFlow can be built with `-c dbg` (or at least `--copt=-O0`).
 For further reference, please consult the [official guide](https://www.tensorflow.org/install/install_sources) to build TensorFlow from sources.
 In case of production code, it is recommended the use a moderate optimization level (`-c opt --copt=-O2`), and to better focus on a reasonable set of target-flags (`--copt=-mfma --copt=-mavx2`).
-LIBXSMM (and MKL-DNN) makes use of CPUID-dispatch, and it is not too critical to pick for instance AVX-512 (even if AVX-512 is available on the intended production target).
-However, if the desired workload is bottlenecked by Eigen code paths that are not covered by LIBXSMM (or MKL-DNN), one may be sufficiently served with Intel AVX2 instructions (`--copt=-mfma --copt=-mavx2`).
+LIBXSMM makes use of CPUID-dispatch, and it is not too critical to pick for instance AVX-512 (even if AVX-512 is available on the intended production target).
+However, if the desired workload is bottlenecked by Eigen code paths that are not covered by LIBXSMM, one may be sufficiently served with Intel AVX2 instructions (`--copt=-mfma --copt=-mavx2`).

 ```bash
 bazel build -c opt --copt=-O2 --linkopt=-pthread --cxxopt=-D_GLIBCXX_USE_CXX11_ABI=0 \